eiahb3838ya/PHBS_ML_for_quant_project/README.md

 * [treeSelection.py](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/03%20feature%20selection/treeSelection.py)
 * [varianceThresholdSelection.py](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/03%20feature%20selection/varianceThresholdSelection.py)

 To avoid high correlation among features as much as possible, we can choose [LASSO in SVC model](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/03%20feature%20selection/SVCL1Selection.py).
-To find the most import features, we can choose pca methods.
+To find the most import features, we can choose PCA methods.
 Also, XGBoost includes feature selection itself.
-Morever, to make it easy to call feature selection model, we encapsulate them as standard functions.
+Moreover, to make it easy to call feature selection model, we encapsulate them as standard functions.

 Below is a sample feature selection function ([pcaSelection.py](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/03%20feature%20selection/pcaSelection.py)).
 As we can see, 12 PCA components can explain 82% of total variance, so we consider that 12 is the proper number of features to work with.